Taylor Darks

 Why FSU?

-Aside from Florida State University being one of the top Sociology programs in the country, I genuinely enjoy the staff, faculty, and my cohort.
-I think that loving and enjoying your environment is key to flourishing, no matter your situation.
-The intellectual conversations that I have with those in my department push and inspire my work in Pan-Africanist thought, African American studies, and the effects of colonialism.
+Aside from Florida State University having one of the top Sociology programs in the country, I genuinely enjoy the staff, faculty, and my cohort.
+I think that loving and enjoying your academic and working environment is key to flourishing no matter the situation.

 Motivation to pursue a graduate degree

 I have always looked up to those in higher education and have had a desire to help and educate others.
-As an undergraduate student at FAMU, the individuals I was inspired by the most were my professors.
+As an undergraduate student at Florida A&M University (FAMU), I was inspired most by my professors.
 Without their captivating lectures I don’t know where my educational journey may have taken me.
-They have directly inspired my research questions, curiosity, and desire to educate others.
+They directly inspired my research questions, curiosity, and desire to educate others.

 Importance of research and work